benhaim/foodbook-app/README.md

 # FoodBook App

 Foodbook is a social networking platform specifically designed for sharing images of restaurant dishes.
 It was developed using the `MERN-STACK`.
+The application is a web app developed for mobile devices experience.
+In your next visit to a decent restaurant, try it on your mobile!

 ### => [Working Project](https://foodbook.onrender.com)